Housing Programs and Activities

 Martis Fund Homebuyer Assistance Program - Truckee/Tahoe

 Loans are available for homebuyers working in Placer County east of the Donner Summit or in the Town of Truckee and seeking to buy a home in that area.
 The buyer’s household income may not be more than 180% of the Placer County median income; this equates to roughly $137,000 for a family of four.
 Loans may be up to $50,000 or ten percent of the purchase price, whichever is less.
+There is no sales price limit for this program.
 To reduce the day-to-day costs of homeownership all principal and interest payments are deferred until the time the home is sold.
 Borrowers may choose between interest at a fixed 3 percent per year or a lump sum based on the loan’s share of the home’s appreciation at the time of sale.

 CRHMFA Homebuyers Fund (CHF)